Tourism in Buenos Aires

+Buenos Aires, regarded as the "Paris of South America", offers elegant architecture, exquisite cuisine, a legendary nightlife, and fashionable shopping.
+According to the World Travel & Tourism Council (WTTC) the travel and tourism sector of Argentina was moving towards recovering its pre-COVID-19 pandemic contribution to GDP in mid-2023, led by Buenos Aires.

 Tourist attractions

 The most popular tourist sites are found in the historic core of the city, in the Montserrat and San Telmo neighborhoods.
 Buenos Aires was conceived around the Plaza de Mayo, the colony's administrative center.
 To the east of the square is the Casa Rosada, the official seat of the executive branch of the government of Argentina.
 To the north, the Catedral Metropolitana which has stood in the same location since colonial times, and the Banco de la Nación Argentina building, a parcel of land originally owned by Juan de Garay.
 Other important colonial institutions were Cabildo, to the west, which was renovated during the construction of Avenida de Mayo and Julio A. Roca.
 To the south is the Congreso de la Nación (National Congress), which currently houses the Academia Nacional de la Historia (National Academy of History).
 Lastly, to the northwest, is City Hall.